aleph2c/miros/docs/_sources/recipes.rst.txt

    If two events have the same priority the queue will behave like a first in first out queue.

+.. _recipes-multiple-statecharts:

+Multiple Statecharts
+^^^^^^^^^^^^^^^^^^^^
+Break your design down into different interacting charts by using the ActiveFabric.

+The active fabric is a set of background tasks which act together to dispatch events between the active objects in your system.

+As a user of the software you wouldn't touch the active fabric directly, but instead would use your active object's ``publish`` and ``subscribe`` methods.
+The active fabric has two different priority queues and two different tasks which pend upon them.
+One is for managing subscriptions in a first in first (fifo) out manner, the other is for managing messages in a last in first out (lifo) manner.
+By having two different queues and two different tasks an active object is given the option to subscribe to another active object's published events, using one of two different strategies:

+1. If it subscribes to an event using the ``fifo`` strategy, the active fabric will post events to it using its :ref:`post_fifo<recipes-posting-an-event-to-the-fifo\>` method.
+2. If it subscribes in a ``lifo`` way it will post using the :ref:`post_lifo<recipes-posting-an-event-to-the-lifo>` method.

+You can also set the priority of the event while it is in transit within the active fabric.
+This would only be useful if you are expecting contention between various events being dispatched across your system.

 .. _recipes-seeing-what-is-: